Cloufield/GWASTutorial/04_Data_QC/README.md

 Next, we use plink2 to run the same options to check the difference between the results.

-!!! example "Calculate the MAF of variants using PLINK2"
+!!! example "Calculate the alternative allele frequencies of variants using PLINK2"
     ```bash
     plink2 \
             --bfile ${genotypeFile} \